Harmelodic/dots/README.md

 Look in the `rc` file in the project root.
 Everything gets `source`'d and built from there.

-## Why `source-utils` and `utils`?
+## Why `source-bin` and `bin`?
 Why not a single folder?

-In bash, if you want to cleanly change directories and manipulate the file system, I found it's easier if you create functions in a file and then directly `source` that file, hence `source-utils`.
+In bash, if you want to cleanly change directories and manipulate the file system, I found it's easier if you create functions in a file and then directly `source` that file, hence `source-bin`.

 You'll also see that they are structured differently.
-Normal `utils` are just plain bash scripts, but `source-utils` look like:
+Normal `bin` are just plain bash scripts, but `source-bin` look like:

 ```bash
 cmd () {